An Adversarial Perspective on Machine Unlearning for AI Safety: Related Work

 \paragraph{Safety training and jailbreaks.} Large language models are finetuned to refuse questions about hazardous knowledge with safety methods like DPO~\citep{rafailov2024directpreferenceoptimizationlanguage} or PPO~\citep{ouyang2022training}. \cite{zou2024improvingalignmentrobustnesscircuit} recently introduced \emph{circuit breakers} that use representation engineering to orthogonalize directions corresponding to unwanted concepts.
 The robustness of existing safeguards is limited~\citep{casper2023open,anwar2024foundational} and researchers often find \emph{jailbreaks} to bypass protections and elicit hazardous knowledge~\citep{wei2024jailbroken}.
 Jailbreaks can rely only on prompting strategies~\citep{shah2023scalabletransferableblackboxjailbreaks, huang2023catastrophic}, exploit white-box access to optimize prompts~\citep{zou2023universal,adaptive_attacks} or ablate model activations~\citep{refusal_dir}.

-\paragraph{Unlearning.} Unlearning aims to update the weights of a model to remove specific knowledge so that it cannot be accessed in any form~\citep{cao2015towards,bourtoule2021machine}.
-In the context of language models, unlearning work has expanded across topics like fairness, privacy, safety or hallucinations~\citep{jang2022knowledge,yao2023large,chen2023unlearn,wu2023depn,li2024wmdp,liu2024rethinking}.
-Unlearning is usually evaluated using narrow topics (e.g. Harry Potter) or fictional information~\citep{eldan2023whosharrypotterapproximate,maini2024tofu,shi2024muse, wei2024evaluating}.
+\paragraph{LLM Unlearning.} The gold standard of machine unlearning is to modify a model such that it is indistinguishable from one retrained on an original dataset with the target data removed ~\citep{cao2015towards,bourtoule2021machine}.
+Given that LLMs store considerable amounts of interpretable knowledge within their weights ~\citep{patil2023can}, respective unlearning methods aim to render it inaccessible by any means short of full retraining.
+Unlearning for LLMs has been investigated as a potential solution to problems spanning fairness, privacy, safety and hallucinations~\citep{jang2022knowledge,yao2024large,chen2023unlearn,wu2023depn,li2024wmdp,liu2024rethinking}.
+Effectiveness of unlearning is typically evaluated using narrow topics (e.g. Harry Potter) or fictional information that model had not seen before~\citep{eldan2023whosharrypotterapproximate,maini2024tofu,shi2024muse, wei2024evaluating}.
+Despite new unlearning benchmarks, the field lacks standardized metrics and unified evaluation frameworks, as each benchmark employs its own criteria ranging from evaluating the perplexity of the plain outputs ~\citep{liu2024towards}, through multiple choice accuracy ~\citep{li2024wmdp}, to ROUGE scores after prefix injections ~\citep{jin2024rwku}.
 Our work focuses on unlearning methods for safety.
 These methods try to eliminate dangerous knowledge to prevent adversaries from accessing it, even after jailbreaking attempts.
-The most notable method for this purpose is RMU~\citep{li2024wmdp}, which was introduced alongside WDMP, a benchmark for evaluating hazardous capabilities.
+The most notable method for this purpose is RMU~\citep{li2024wmdp}, which was introduced alongside WMDP, a benchmark for evaluating hazardous capabilities.
 General-purpose unlearning algorithms like negative preference optimization (NPO)~\citep{zhang2024negative} can also be adapted for this purpose.